Letting people know about hazards might seem like a straightforward approach, but it can be detrimental to some sectors.

 No one likes to think that disaster will hit their home, but in the face of Mother Nature it’s better to be prepared than caught by surprise.

-If you are curious about the world around you, check out JCU’s Bachelor of Science majoring in Earth Science or the Bachelor of Environmental Practice.
+If you are curious about the world around you, check out JCU Science and JCU Environmental Management.
 If you have a passion for building a brighter future for the Tropics, visit State of the Tropics.
-The 2017 State of the Tropics report will focus on sustainable infrastructure.
+The 2020 State of the Tropics focuses on whether life in the Tropics is still getting better.